harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

         }
     }

-These type of default data is good since we can also use these data in **unit tests**.
-Surely, we should be careful about seed data since this code will always be executed in each **PostInitialize** of your PhoneBookEntityFrameworkCoreModule.
-This class (InitialPeopleCreator) is created and called in **InitialHostDbBuilder** class.
-This is not so important, just for a good code organization (see source codes).
+This type of default data is good since we can also use this data in **unit tests**.
+However, we should be careful about seed data since this code will always be executed in each **PostInitialize** of your PhoneBookEntityFrameworkCoreModule.
+This class (InitialPeopleCreator) is created and called in the **InitialHostDbBuilder** class.
+This is not so important, just good code organization (see source codes).

     public class InitialHostDbBuilder
     {